huangyon20/nanoDISH/README.md

 step 1: Dataprocessing.
 --------------------------------------------
-In this step, the reads in fastq format were mapped to reference genome using grphmap2 or minimap2.
-Then align the events from raw fast5 to the reference.
-The erroneously called redundant events were collapsed into one with recalculating the values of Current, Current sdtv and Dwelltime.
-The output is an collapsed-event file.
+In this step, the fastq reads were mapped to reference genome using grphmap2 or minimap2 and the fast5 signals were aligned to the reference RNA using nanopolish.
+The erroneously called redundant signals in event file were collapsed into one with recalculating the mean value of Current_mean, Current_sdtv and the sum value of Dwell time.
+The output file is an event file with no redundant signals.
 The modified and unmodified group should be deal with separatly.
-The dependent softwares are:

 ```
-python dataprocessing.py  -r ref.fasta -q mod.fastq   -s mod_fast5   -d Mod   -n mod   --mkindex
+python dataprocessing.py  -r ref.fasta -q mod.fastq   -s mod_fast5   -d Mod   -n mod
-python dataprocessing.py  -r ref.fasta -q unmod.fastq -s unmod_fast5 -d Unmod -n Unmod --mkindex
+python dataprocessing.py  -r ref.fasta -q unmod.fastq -s unmod_fast5 -d Unmod -n Unmod

 ```

-step 2: Pick the intermidiates.
+step 2: intermidiates selection.
 -------------------------------
-In this step, the reads in the cwere selected according to the mapping positions on refenrence. -i: the collapsed event file from the output of step 1. -s: the start mapping position.
-Reads were excluded if the start mapping postion is less than s.
-This limitation factor can exclude the degraded reads. -e: the end mapping position; -b: the allowed bias of end mapping positions. e.g if e=100 and b=20, which means the reads whose end mapping position ranged in 100-120 were specified to one intermediate.
+If the ensemble reads are mixed with various intermediates, this step could pick out the reads that belong to the same intermediate.
+The reads were grouped according to the mapping positions on refenrence. -i: the event file from step 1. -s: the start mapping site.
+Reads whose 5 terminal digested beyond the start site were excluded. -e: the end mapping site; -b: the allowed bias of end mapping positions. e.g if e=100 and b=20, which means the reads whose end mapping sites ranged in 100-120 belong to one intermediate.
 If users want to select all the intermediates that shorter than the specific intermediate at the same time, -m should be used. e.g if s=30,e=100,b=20 and -m, which means the reads whose end mapping position ranged in (30-40,40-60,60-80,80-100,100-120) were specified to 5 intermediate individually.

 ```
-python scoreIntermediate.py -i Mod/mod.collapsed.event  -g TPP -d Mod/mod_multi -s 30 -e 340 -b 20 -m
+python pickIntermediate.py -i Mod/mod.collapsed.event  -g TPP -d Mod/mod_multi -s 30 -e 340 -b 20 -m
-python scoreIntermediate.py -i Unmod/Unmod.collapsed.event  -g TPP -d Unmod/Unmod_multi -s 30 -e 340 -b 20 -m
+python pickIntermediate.py -i Unmod/Unmod.collapsed.event  -g TPP -d Unmod/Unmod_multi -s 30 -e 340 -b 20 -m
 ```

-step3: Predict modified bases.
+step3: Predicting modification profiles.
 --------------------------------------------
-In this step, The intermediate event files from both modified and unmodified group were choosen to predict the modified bases using SVM.
+In this step, The event files from both modified and unmodified group were used to predict the modification status of each bases.
 The output files (*.static and *.Mod_profile in csv format )were written to the path of --Mod_Event.
-If users wants to change the usage of SVM, there are 4 parameters available. --columns, 4: current, 5: current stdv, 6: dwell time, the default is [4,5,6]; --kernel, default is (rbf); --gamma, default is (scale); --nu, default is (0.01).
+The signal features used in SVM model could be assigned though --columns (the default value is [4,5,6], where 4 represent for Current_mean, 5 for Current_stdv and 6 for Dwell time).
+The default --kernel is (rbf), the default --gamma is (scale) and the default --nu is (0.01).

 ```
 python predictModbase.py -m Mod/mod_multi/TPP_340.event -u Unmod/Unmod_multi/TPP_340.event -l 340 -b 20